What ICD-10 codes are used for deconditioning?

 - Regular physical activity and exercise are crucial in preventing and reversing deconditioning.

-- A gradual and supervised exercise program is recommended for individuals with deconditioning to rebuild strength and endurance safely.
+- For individuals with deconditioning, a gradual and supervised exercise program by healthcare providers is recommended to rebuild strength and endurance safely.

 - In certain cases, physical therapy or rehabilitation may be beneficial to improve functional status and mobility.